jfalcou/kumi/docs/setup.md

 ## CMake `FetchContent`

 You can also use CMake FetchContent operation and use the `kumi::kumi` library target that our CMake exports.

-## Repository cloning

-If you want to contribute to **KUMI**, you can clone this repository or fork it.